danielalves/redefine/README.md

 Setting a redefinition in place stops a previous redefition of the same target.
 Hence, it it possible to create multiple redefinitions of the same class/instance selector and use them at will.
 The property ```usingRedefinition``` has become KVO compliant, so it is possible to listen to these changes.

-Starting and stoping to use a redefinition are now atomic operations, what makes ```ALDRedefinition``` thread safe.
+Starting and stoping to use a redefinition are now synchronized operations, what makes ```ALDRedefinition``` thread safe.

 Installation via CocoaPods
 --------------------------